Home Overview CV

 ︎ Culture Signage (Artistic Research Project)

->> Comperative approach to the genesis of photographic composition in art history.
+Comperative approach to the genesis of photographic composition in art history.

-Artistic research on what is considered a “strong photographic image”: This project was part of my dissertation.
-It was critical for the conception of the term “Contemplative Space“.
+Artistic research on what is considered a “strong photographic image”: This project was partly used in my dissertation which had an rich appendix of a visual-discourse after p.
+153. The findigs of this project were critical for the conception of the term “Contemplative Space“.